continuedev/continue/docs/docs/catalog.md

 Create and run an alembic migration

-### WritePytestsRecipe

-Write unit tests for this file

 ### AnswerQuestionChromaStep

 Type `/ask` and ask any question about your whole codebase.
 The Chroma embeddings store will help find important snippets and answer your question

 ## Recipes

-**TODO: add each recipe, explain them, and link to them, find all in recipes folder**
+### WritePytestsRecipe

+Write unit tests for this file